Jumping-For-Joy/frontEndRepo/README.md

 ### Dataflow Diagram
 ![Dataflow diagram for Jumping for Joy web application](docs/jfj-dataflow-diagram.png)

+In the end, a table for customers was added.
+Each instance of customer is created as a part of a new enquiry, before the enquiry details are submitted.
+It stores the event delivery details and customer information to keep the data normalised. `customer_id` is referenced by both the enquiry and bookings table.

 ### Application Architecture Diagram
 ![Application diagram for Jumping for Joy](docs/jfj-application-architecture-diagram.png)